Interpause/auto-sd-paint-ext/README.md

 See [CHANGELOG.md](./CHANGELOG.md) for the full changelog.

+## 2023-01-25

+- Add ability to disable base size/max size system; Image generated will be same size as selection.

 ### 2023-01-20

 - Removed "Use selection as mask" option; Using the selection to mask generated images is now default behaviour.